vyos/vyos-documentation/docs/configuration/interfaces/wireguard.rst

 VPN.
 It just lacks the ``address`` and ``port`` statements.

 In the following example, the IPs for the remote clients are defined in the peers.
-This would allow the peers to interact with one another.
+This allows the peers to interact with one another.

 .. code-block:: none